Phosphatidylinositol and Related Phosphoinositides

 Molecular species data, see Traynor-Kaplan, A. et al., Biochim.
 Biophys.
 Acta, 1862, 513-522 (2017); DOI.

-Biosynthesis: Phosphatidylinositol per se is the ultimate precursor of all phosphoinositides, the head groups of which have different charges and structures that impact directly on membrane and metabolic properties.
+Biosynthesis: Phosphatidylinositol is the ultimate precursor of all phosphoinositides, the head groups of which have different charges and structures that impact directly on membrane and metabolic properties.
 The concentrations of individual phosphoinositides are maintained at steady state levels in membranes by a continuous and sequential series of phosphorylation and dephosphorylation reactions by kinases, phosphatases and phospholipase C enzymes, which are regulated and/or relocated with multiple interdependencies through cell surface receptors for extracellular ligands, i.e., the phosphoinositide cycle.
 While this has been termed a ‘futile cycle’, which can consume a significant proportion of cellular ATP production, it is only part of a wider pattern of reactions - the phosphatidylinositol cycle (see below).

 Controlled synthesis of these different phosphoinositides occurs in different intracellular compartments for characteristic and independently regulated tasks with spacially distinct target enzymes or receptors.
-In animals, the complexity is such that 18 phosphoinositide inter-conversion reactions have been identified to date, and these are mediated by at least 20 phosphoinositide kinases and 34 phosphoinositide phosphatases that span 8 and 10 classes, respectively; some have yet to be characterized.
+In animals, the complexity is such that 18 phosphoinositide inter-conversion reactions have been identified to date, and these are mediated by at least 20 phosphoinositide kinases and 34 phosphoinositide phosphatases that span 8 and 10 classes, respectively, with some yet to be characterized.
 Most of these enzymes are conserved across the eukaryota, and each has its own specificities that cannot be replaced by related isoforms.

 As a generality, most mono-phosphorylations occur in endomembranes, such as the endosomes and the Golgi network, while second and third phosphorylations occur primarily at the plasma membrane, and this is reflected in the lipid composition of each membrane.
 While these enzymes are believed to work independently and sequentially to produce each product, there remains a possibility that some participate in protein/enzyme complexes to coordinate their efficiency.
 Transporters, e.g., the 'Nir2' protein, facilitate the exchange of phosphoinositides between membranes.
-It should be noted that there are links to the metabolism of phosphatidylcholine, which can be hydrolysed by phospholipase D to phosphatidic acid, an activator of key kinases.
+It should be noted that there are links to the metabolism of phosphatidylcholine, which can be hydrolysed by phospholipase D to phosphatidic acid, which interacts with key kinases.

 Polyphosphoinositide metabolism in animal tissues

-As an illustration, phosphatidylinositol 4-phosphate (PI(4)P) is produced by the action of a phosphatidylinositol 4-kinase (PI4K) in the Golgi, and this is in turn phosphorylated by a phosphatidylinositol phosphate 5-kinase (PIPK I) to form phosphatidylinositol 4,5-bisphosphate (PI(4,5)P) at the plasma membrane, although the latter can also be formed by phosphorylation of phosphatidylinositol 5‑phosphate by a 4-kinase (PIPK II).
+As an illustration, phosphatidylinositol 4-phosphate (PI(4)P) is produced by the action of a phosphatidylinositol 4-kinase (PI4K) in the Golgi, and this is in turn phosphorylated by a phosphatidylinositol phosphate 5-kinase (PIPK I) to form phosphatidylinositol 4,5-bisphosphate (PI(4,5)P2) at the plasma membrane, although the latter can also be formed by phosphorylation of phosphatidylinositol 5‑phosphate by a 4-kinase (PIPK II).
 Four isoforms of PI4K in two structural families are known that each operate in different subcellular membrane compartments to produce phosphatidylinositol 4-phosphate for particular signalling purposes.
 To further enrich the arachidonic acid content, some limited selectivity in the formation of molecular species or remodelling may occur.

-Subsequently, it was discovered that phosphatidylinositol is phosphorylated by a 3-kinase (PI3K III or the VPS 34 complex) to produce phosphatidylinositol 3-phosphate (PI(3)P) in the early endosomes.
+Subsequently, it was discovered that phosphatidylinositol is phosphorylated by a 3-kinase (PI3K III or the VPS 34 complex) to produce phosphatidylinositol 3‑phosphate (PI(3)P) in the early endosomes.
 Three phosphatidylinositol 3-kinases families (eight isoforms) have been described to date, each with its own substrate specificities (one isoform in yeasts).
-A second phosphoinositide signalling pathway involves activation of two of these 3‑kinases, stimulated by growth factors and hormones, which phosphorylate phosphatidylinositol 4,5‑bisphosphate (by PI3K I - four isoforms) and phosphatidylinositol 4‑phosphate (by PI3K II - three isoforms) to produce phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P) and phosphatidylinositol 3,4‑bisphosphate (PI(3,4)P), respectively.
-While phosphatidylinositol 3-phosphate and other 3‑phosphorylated metabolites amount to only about 0.5% of the total phosphoinositides in resting mammalian cells, they are now recognized to have profound importance for cellular metabolism.
+A second phosphoinositide signalling pathway involves activation of two of these 3‑kinases, stimulated by growth factors and hormones, that phosphorylate phosphatidylinositol 4,5‑bisphosphate (by PI3K I - four isoforms) and phosphatidylinositol 4‑phosphate (by PI3K II - three isoforms) to produce phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P3) and phosphatidylinositol 3,4‑bisphosphate (PI(3,4)P2), respectively.
+While phosphatidylinositol 3‑phosphate and other 3‑phosphorylated metabolites amount to only about 0.5% of the total phosphoinositides in resting mammalian cells, they are now recognized to have profound importance for cellular metabolism.

 In addition to kinases, the amounts of these various metabolites are regulated by phosphoinositide phosphatases, which are highly conserved in eukaryotes and dephosphorylate phosphoinositides at the 3, 4 or 5 positions of the inositol ring.
 So-called ‘SHIP’ phosphatases convert phosphatidylinositol 4,5‑bisphosphate back to phosphatidylinositol 4‑phosphate by hydrolysis of the 5-phosphate group, but 3‑phosphorylated phosphoinositides are only degraded by phosphatases, such as those of the PTEN family, and not by phospholipase C.

 Scottish thistleThe various organelles in cells have membranes with their own functions and molecular compositions.
 Yet, all the phosphatidylinositol precursor is formed at the endoplasmic reticulum, and the different lipid products must be transported between membrane sites via trafficking processes/proteins.
 A family of phosphatidylinositol transfer proteins with five members is known in mammals, three of which are soluble proteins (PITPα, PITPβ and PITPNC1) and two membrane-associated proteins containing multiple domains (PITPNM1/Nir2 and PITPNM2/Nir3).
 There is selective recruitment of effector proteins to particular membranes by binding only to a single type of phosphoinositide, and this is followed by interactions between the phosphoinositide-binding proteins and various enzymes to channel phosphoinositide production to the required metabolic outcomes and to regulate signalling.
-Much of the phosphatidylinositol 4‑phosphate and phosphatidylinositol 4,5-bisphosphate involved in signalling is believed to be formed at contact sites between the endoplasmic reticulum and plasma membrane.
+Much of the phosphatidylinositol 4‑phosphate and phosphatidylinositol 4,5-bisphosphate for signalling purposes is believed to be formed at contact sites between the endoplasmic reticulum and plasma membrane.

 A concept has emerged in which each phosphoinositide has its own role, the ‘lipid code hypothesis’, in which defined lipids act as labels for each cellular membrane to organize cells into dynamic and responsive membrane-bound compartments and maintain the orderly flow for membrane trafficking and spatio-temporal signalling reactions.
 Thus, phosphatidylinositol 4‑phosphate, phosphatidylinositol 4,5‑bisphosphate, phosphatidylinositol 3-phosphate and phosphatidylinositol 3,5‑bisphosphate are found mainly on the Golgi, plasma membrane, early endosomes and late endocytic organelles, respectively, where they are sometimes regarded as landmarks for these compartments.
 Phosphatidylinositol 4,5‑bisphosphate is present throughout the plasma membrane and is considered a general marker for this, while phosphatidylinositol 3,4,5-triphosphate, is a characteristic component of the basolateral region of this membrane in a polarized cell but is absent from the apical part.